learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 In our example, we were able to retrieve remote information from an API using the built-in Ruby classes `NET::HTTP` and `URI`.
-By putting this implementation inside a class, we can develop highly reuseable code that let's us access all sorts of information remotely.
+By putting this implementation inside a class, we can develop highly reuseable code that lets us access all sorts of information remotely.

-The `GetPrograms` class used a hard-coded the URL, stored as a class constant, and included an instance method called `get_programs`:
+The `GetPrograms` class used a hard-coded URL, stored as a class constant, and included an instance method called `get_programs`:

 ```ruby
 URL = "http://data.cityofnewyork.us/resource/uvks-tn5n.json"